Personal profile

 Biography

-My main research interests are in the fields of extractive industries, impact evaluation, ESG, stakeholder engagement and economic valuation of environmental impacts.
+My main research interests are in the fields of extractive industries, impact evaluation, ESG, stakeholder engagement and the economic valuation of environmental impacts.

 Expertise related to UN Sustainable Development Goals